tinkajob/regression-nn/README.md

 # Price Prediction AI

-A simple neural network project which allows you to train different models to predict house prices using different training methods.
+A simple neural network project which allows you to train  models to predict house prices using evolutionary methods.

 ## Features
 - Predicts house prices based on features like bedrooms, bathrooms, sqft, etc.